8 tips for hardening a decayed tooth (or temporarily stopping it up)

 Step 5: Calm your emotions, use your mind constructively - and Visualize!

 See Psychology for how stress relief, emotions and mental factors can contribute to dental healing and regeneration (or the opposite).
-That stress does play a role both in caries resistance and susceptibility also appears clear from in-depth research done by Drs.
+That stress does play a role both in resistance and susceptibility to tooth decay also appears clear from in-depth research done by Drs.
 Steinman & Leonora on the dentinal fluid transport system.

-For some particularly empowering inspiration, read this brilliant tooth healing real-life testimonial achieved by simply visualising the tooth being healthy and healed!
+For some particularly empowering inspiration, read this brilliant tooth healing real-life testimonial and this second one, both mostly achieved by visualising the tooth being healthy and healed!

 Step 6: Get inspired by others